surfingjoe/One_Public_Subnet_Static_Web_Server_and_controller/readme.md

 Once the requirements are installed clone this repository and edit the file variables.tf

-*  Edit the variable for your choice for AWS Region (currently, the default is "us-west-1").
+*  Edit the variable in variables.tf file, with your choice for AWS Region (currently, the default is "us-west-1").
-*  Edit the CIDR blocks if you want to use different address range for your new VPC
+*  Edit the CIDR blocks in variables.tf file,  if you want to use different address range for your new VPC
-*  Edit the Instance type if you want to use a different instance type (note: the default "t2.micro" is the only type you can use for free tier)
+*  Edit the Instance type variable in variables.tf,  if you want to use a different instance type (note: the default "t2.micro" is the only type you can use for free tier)
-*  Edit the variable ssh_location (put in your public IP address, you can find your public IP address by opening a browser and typing "what is my IP" in the address bar)
+*  Edit the variable ssh_location (put in your public IP address, you can find your public IP address by opening a browser and typing "what is my IP" in the address bar).
+Be sure to change the variable default to "your IP address with a  /32" subnet mask.
+*  Place your regional EC2 Key Pair name as the default for variable "Key" in the variables.tf file

 ## Create an S3 Bucket in AWS